The Challenging Conditions Myth

 Background:

-The challenging conditions myth was created almost forty years ago by the sea kayaking industry (SKIN).
+The challenging conditions myth was created almost forty years ago by influencers in the sea kayaking industry.
 By people with a financial interest in the sport who were afraid that promoting cold water safety would reduce the rapidly growing number of people interested in sea kayaking.

-It was developed as a counter-argument to increasingly vocal cold water safety advocates who said that paddlers should always wear wetsuits or drysuits when paddling on cold water.
-The "challenging conditions" argument undermines cold-water safety because it encourages paddlers to rationalize a decision to blow off thermal protection and not dress for the water temperature.
+It was developed as a counter-argument to cold water safety advocates who said that paddlers should always wear wetsuits or drysuits when paddling on cold water.
+The challenging conditions argument encourages paddlers to blow off thermal protection - unless they PLAN on encountering challenging conditions.

 Why it's bad advice:

-The biggest problem with following this very bad advice is that none of us can predict the future.
+It's unrealistic.
 Nobody plans on capsizing, and nobody thinks they're going to die out on the water.
 None of the paddlers who've lost their lives as a result of a sudden, unprotected cold water immersion, ever, in their wildest dreams, anticipated that they would encounter the conditions that killed them.
-If they had, they would have stayed home
+If they had, they would have stayed home.

 The challenging conditions message is hard to miss because it's been woven into a lot of brochures, books, and instructional programs.
-There are many variations of this myth, but they all send the same irresponsible message.
+There are many variations of this myth, but they all promote the same irresponsible and dangerous message.

 Three Noteworthy Examples